 A road trip sounds like lots of fun.
 What could be better than seeing the romantic natural landscapes and city sites of the UK or Europe from the back seat of a car?
 You might think it sounds magical… but your kids may not.

-That’s why I’ve collaborated with motor finance 4U, a car finance company, to bring you all my wisdom as a family travel blogger to help you make sure that your next road trip is as peaceful and fun for all.
+That’s why I’ve decided to bring you all my wisdom as a family travel blogger to help you make sure that your next road trip is as peaceful and fun for all.

 Be the Teacher

 One of the best ways to keep your kids happy and engaged is to know the history and geology of the areas that you’re driving through or stopping at.

 From battles long since fought to the type of trees that grow or how hills or mountains form, teaching your kids this kind of thing is one of the greatest gifts that you can give.

 Planning your journey will make this easier, because you can anticipate the types of landscape or habitats that you might see and you can do your research beforehand.